-But with 20/20 hind sight, selling my existing car and buying a class two (2) for about \$7,700 in 2007 would have been a better investment in lieu of this restoration project.
+With 20/20 hind sight, selling my almost class three car and buying a solid class two car at the beginning of this project would have been a better investment than this restoration effort.

 If you have the time and skills, restoring your own car is fun and rewarding.
 The adventure is a major portion of the fun and you can say you built it; this will prove to be a great conversation starter in almost any car group gathering.